 Coney Island (Lake Waconia, Minnesota)

-A man explores Coney Island on Lake Waconia in Minnesota.
+Fall colors also look lovely at dusk as seen here at Coney Island on Lake Waconia in Minnesota.
 Photo: Andy Richter

 Located on Lake Waconia, just southwest of Minneapolis, the “Coney Island of the West” is a relic of days gone by when city dwellers vacationed at nearby lake resorts.
 Today, only the crumbled remnants of these structures remain, overtaken by nature.
 And it’s thanks to nature, like the green ash and oak trees rooted there, that the island wears a gilded crown of leaves each fall.
 Support our work in Minnesota.